Covid 19 coronavirus: Warriors, Netball NZ, Rugby Players' Association reveal lockdown impact to MPs

 About 50 players and staff got a charter flight before going into quarantine in Tamworth, where they'll be based, and were given clearance by the federal and NSW governments to train while in quarantine.

-Meanwhile, last month New Zealand Rugby froze approximately $25 million, or 50 per cent, of the remaining forecasted player spend as a result of the crisis.
+Meanwhile, last month New Zealand Rugby froze approximately $25m, or 50 per cent, of the remaining forecasted player spend as a result of the crisis.

 The pay cuts applied predominantly to players contracted at Super Rugby level (including All Blacks), in the national sevens programmes and Black Ferns.